Do you have any questions or concerns regarding the UPSC Online Application for exams like Civil Services Examination?

 In case you are claiming any relaxation against a certificate you are having with you, its date may be mentioned against the certificate date.

 43. How to get a refund of a payment as I have made a payment more than once towards its fee?

 UPSC has no provision to refund any fee amount paid by candidates.
 Concerned banks may be approached for claiming any extra/ unsuccessful payments made by the candidates.

 44. Do I require to send a hard copy of the application to UPSC after submitting my online application?

-No hard copy to be sent to UPSC unless it is asked for any reason, However, it is strongly advised that the applicant keeps a hard copy of his /her application for his/her own record and future communication with the commission, if any.
+No hard copy is to be sent to UPSC unless it is asked for any reason, However, it is strongly advised that the applicant keeps a hard copy of his /her application for his/her own record and future communication with the commission, if any.

-45. How I will fill-up transaction details after making payment by cash to SBI?
+45. How I will fill up in transaction details after making payment by cash to SBI?

 Login into Part II, Click on Pay by Cash -> Through any SBI Branch to find that you have already generated the challan.
 All generated Challans are valid until its closing date.
 Click on continue on the screen page for filling Transaction-Id & Date and click on Submit.